| | BACK TO FANFIC LIBRARY | HOME |

 "Wouldn't you know it'd be right in front of me the entire time,"

+he said.
 He walked over to his chest of drawers and picked up a leather bound

 and faded book.
 Derek came up behind him.
 He asked, "What is it?"